TheBigEye/Aircraft/README.md

 **Aircraft** is a modified version (Mod) of [**Minicraft Plus**](https://github.com/chrisj42/minicraft-plus-revived), another mod, based on the original [**Minicraft**](https://minicraft.fandom.com/wiki/Minicraft) game made by Markus persson "Notch" for the Lodum dare 22 competition

+> **Note**: For now, don't try to load old worlds into new versions, the save system isn't finished yet, and is prone to causing problems

 ## Main features
 ### Graphics:
 * More detailed and renewed graphics and textures (based on Rcraft texture pack for Minicraft+ made by RiverOaken).